-- We tested the completeness and accuracy of the data used in the calculation of ECL. - ➤ For a sample of exposures, we checked the appropriateness of the Group's application of the staging criteria. - We involved our internal specialists to assess the following areas: - Conceptual framework used for developing the Group's impairment policy in the context of its compliance with the requirements of IFRS 9. - ECL modelling methodology and calculations used to compute the probability of default (PD), loss given default (LGD), and exposure at default (EAD) for the Group's classes of financial instruments. - Reasonableness of the assumptions made in developing the modelling framework including assumptions used for estimating forward looking scenarios and significant increase in credit risk. - For a sample of exposures, we checked the appropriateness of determining EAD, including the consideration of repayments and collaterals. - For the Stage 3 portfolio, the appropriateness of provisioning assumptions were independently assessed for a sample of exposures selected on the basis of risk and the significance of individual exposures.
-An independent view was formed on the levels of provisions recognised, based on the detailed loan and counterparty information available in the credit files. - We assessed the consolidated financial statement disclosures to ensure compliance with IFRS 7 and IFRS 9.
+- > We tested the completeness and accuracy of the data used in the calculation of ECL. - For a sample of exposures, we checked the appropriateness of the Group's application of the staging criteria. - We involved our internal specialists to assess the following areas: - Conceptual framework used for developing the Group's impairment policy in the context of its compliance with the requirements of IFRS 9. - ECL modelling methodology and calculations used to compute the probability of default (PD), loss given default (LGD), and exposure at default (EAD) for the Group's classes of financial assets.
+The appropriateness of the model methodology was assessed giving specific consideration to COVID-19. - Reasonableness of the assumptions made in developing the modelling framework including assumptions used for estimating forward looking scenarios and significant increase in credit risk. - For a sample of exposures, we checked the appropriateness of determining EAD, including the consideration of repayments and collaterals. - ➤ For the Stage 3 portfolio, the appropriateness of provisioning assumptions were independently assessed for a sample of exposures selected on the basis of risk and the significance of individual exposures.
+An independent view was formed on the levels of provisions recognised, based on the detailed loan and counterparty information available in the credit files. - We assessed the consolidated financial statement disclosures to ensure compliance with IFRS 7 and IFRS 9 and the disclosure made relating to the impact of COVID-19 on ECL.